dronesmith/Radiation-Detection-Example/README.md

 [Sign up here](http://api.dronesmith.io/) to get a Dronesmith API account if you don't have one already.
 You will get an email within a couple of business days with your key.
 Contact [our support](http://community.dronesmith.io) if you don't receive your key within 5 business days.

 ## Prerequisites
-All that is needed for this tutorial is Python, python-pip, a Google API key, and a Dronesmith API account.
+All that is needed for this tutorial is Python, a Google API key, and a Dronesmith API account.
 This can be done on Mac, Windows, or Linux.

 **Installing Python:** https://www.python.org/downloads/release/python-2712/